Very helpful Review

 At last, the big egg did crack.
 "Peep," said the young one, and out he tumbled, but he was so big and ugly.
 The duck took a look at him.
 "That's a frightfully big duckling," she said...
-He himself was a swan! ...
+He was a swan! ...
 Other swans said "The new one is the most handsome of all.
 He's so young and so good-looking."
 The old swans bowed in his honor!

-Mr. Burberry is like the ugly duckling. with its dark and shaded grey bottle and black hat.
-It can't be all things to all people... if you try to please everyone, you’ll end up pleasing no one.
+Mr. Burberry is like the ugly duckling.
+With its dark and shaded grey bottle and black hat.
+It can't be all things to all people.
+If you try to please everyone, you'll end up pleasing no one.
 And Mr. Burberry is a pleasure for many but not for everyone.
 After many Brit flankers, Mr. Burberry is a nearly recent new release that heavily deviates from those flankers, both in the look and in the smell.
 Mr. Burberry smells clean, meaning this in the literal sense.

 Gently, the citrus and herbal evanesce and Mr. Burberry becomes woody and smoky.
-To me, the fragrance seems to have a clear presence of wetness.
+To me, the fragrance seems to have a manifest presence of wetness.
 It smells like a city after rain, which is not by chance that drizzly London was such an inspiration.
 You can still feel the mist in the air mixed with the smell of smoke and soil from the street.
-The scent comprises a wide and sturdy heart, whose classic fougère structure is masterfully reinterpreted in an extremely contemporary key.
+The scent comprises a full and sturdy heart, whose classic fougère structure is masterfully reinterpreted in an extremely contemporary key.
 An accord of birch leaves gives a warm aroma to the essence, while cedarwood adds strength and balance to the sparkling top notes.

 A while later, Mr. Burberry turns very soapy.
-It reminds me of shaving cream, the one that my dad prepared each and every morning with a shaving brush.
+It reminds me of shaving cream, the one that my dad prepared every morning with a shaving brush.
 The soap smell makes Mr. Burberry an excellent choice for occasions when you want to smell good without being noticed.
 Birch leaves contribute to the greenish facet of the heart, and a little freshly grated nutmeg adds the right touch of spiciness.
-The light and glowing base is a true celebration of the lively nature of vetiver.
-Improved with guaiac wood, it flows into intense smoky notes that do not endanger the clear aroma that evokes the smell of the earth.
+The light and the glowing base is a true celebration of the lively nature of vetiver.
+Improved with guaiac wood, it flows into intense smoky notes that do not endanger the bright aroma that evokes the smell of the earth.